 One day, your little one will jump on a bike and be able to ride along with you on all of your outdoor riding adventures.
 Until that day comes, they will just have to ride along with you by the use of a kids bike seat.
-Going on a bike ride together with your little one can be an incredibly rewarding experience for the both of you.
+Going on a bike ride together with your little one can be an incredibly rewarding experience for both of you.

 Many of the bike seats that are available on the market today come with a myriad of features that makes hitting the trails even easier.
-Some models even come with additional brackets for 29” mountain bike tires with built-in suspension to make climbing those difficult trails with a little partner safer and easier.
+Some models even come with additional brackets for 29” mountain bike tires with a built-in suspension to make climbing those difficult trails with a little partner safer and easier.

 - iBert Safe-T-Seat

 - Schwinn Carrier